Analysis I 390-FS1-1AM1

 Assessment criteria

 During classes, students solve computational problems and are given homework.
 The emphasis is on acquiring several skills, described as the main learning outcomes.
 The effects are checked by written tests (two during the semester).
 Activity in classes and creativity in the approach to solved problems are also assessed.
-After completing the education in the Mathematical Analysis, there is a written and oral exam to verify the acquired knowledge.
+After completing the education in the Mathematical Analysis, there is an exam to verify the acquired knowledge.

 Bibliography